WHEN TO RESOLE

 We will assess your shoes after we receive them and let you know then what repairs are absolutely necessary.
 This ensures the rand rubber lasts longer than the freshly resole sole rubber and allows you to climb longer.

-We cannot resole shoes that have rands worn too thin as it may rip, puncture or tear during the resoling process.
+We cannot resole shoes without replacing rands first if the rands have worn too thin, as it may rip, puncture or tear during the resoling process.

 We use rand rubber that matches closely the original rand rubber for most models as well as lasts that match the exact shape of your climbing shoes.
 This ensures a near return to factory specifications (see photo above and Resoled Shoe Gallery page).